 The share-style set menu is priced reasonably at $120 per person, offering plenty of food in return, ranging from burrata with smoked paprika, to lamb shoulder with garlic, lemon, and fish sauce.

-If you’ve got the time to spare, book into one of their wildly intimate and insightful cooking classes to truly get an appreciation of the area’s fabled provenance.
+If you’ve got the time to spare, book into one of their wildly intimate and insightful cooking classes to truly get an appreciation of the area’s fabled provenance, which has moved from the Rodney and Severine’s home to the Kitchen site at New Norfolk.

 Contact: (03) 6262 0011

 Working tirelessly with small producers ensures that ALOFT isn’t just known for its pristine architecture and sparkling water views.
-Although, it’s pretty hard to ignore just how incredibly attractive this loft-like waterfront restaurant is.
+Although, it’s pretty hard to ignore just how incredibly attractive this loft-like waterfront restaurant is perched at the end of the Brooke Street Pier.

-The food is what anchors people amongst the dreamy space, constantly changing and seasonal but always hinged on locally caught seafood and fastidiously sourced meat and diary.
-As with all of the best restaurants in Hobart, the tasting menu is typically the best choice here, and its only priced at $90 per person, with a $70 per person add-on if you’re like to pair it up with a series of drinks.
+The food is what anchors people amongst the dreamy space, with a constantly changing seasonal menu, locally caught seafood, and fastidiously sourced meat and dairy.
+As with all of the best restaurants in Hobart, the tasting menu is typically the best choice here, and it’s only priced at $90 per person, with a $70 per person add-on if you’re like to pair it up with a series of drinks.

 Contact: (03) 6223 1619